mpatfield/homebridge-easy-mqtt/README.md

 - `valueFilterChange` - Indicates that the filter needs to be changed. *Required if `topicGetFilterChangeIndication` is defined.

 #### AirPurifier
+- `maximumRotationSpeed` - Set a maximum to use values (i.e. 1, 2, 3) rather than a percentage for rotation speed
 - `topicGetActive*` - Get whether or not the accessory is currently active
 - `topicSetActive*` - Set whether or not the accessory is currently active
 - `topicGetCurrentPurifierState*` - Get the current mode (i.e. inactive, idle, purifying)